 Note: Avoid heat when pain is constant.
 Heat is best when used for warming up before an activity.
 You can also alternate ice and heat.

 Electrical stimulation can help reduce pain and swelling.
-Your healthcare provider attaches small pads to your shoulder.
+Your health care provider attaches small pads to your shoulder.
 A mild electric current then flows into your shoulder.
 You may feel tingling, but not pain.

 Ultrasound can help reduce pain.
 First a slick gel or medicated cream is applied to your shoulder.
-Then your healthcare provider places a small device over the area.
+Then your health care provider places a small device over the area.
 The device uses sound waves to loosen shoulder tightness.
 This treatment is pain-free.

 Injection therapy may be used to help diagnose your problem.
 It may also be used to reduce pain.
 The injection typically includes two medications.
 One is an anesthetic to numb the shoulder.
 The other is cortisone to help reduce painful swelling.
 It can take from a few hours to a couple of days before the injection helps.
-Talk to your doctor about the possible risks and benefits of this therapy.
+Talk to your health care provider about the possible risks and benefits of this therapy.